santidevhmo/street-captcha/README.md

 </p>

 <p align="center">
-  Practice your captcha image skills with Google's Street View oddest captures as images
+  Play Captcha with its images as Google's Street View oddest captures as images.
 </p>

 <br/>